 The City Council adopts an annual legal budget, which covers the General Fund, the Debt Service Fund, the Enterprise Funds, and certain Special Revenue Funds (Park Performance, Convention and Event Services and Street Maintenance).
 All unencumbered appropriations lapse at fiscal year-end, except certain of those of the Special Revenue Funds.
 The budgets for the General Fund, the Debt Service Fund, and certain Special Revenue Funds are prepared on the modified accrual basis except for encumbrances which are treated as expenditures on the budgetary basis and interdepartmental expenses which are eliminated.
 The budgets for the Enterprise Funds are prepared on the modified accrual basis and include encumbrances, debt principal retirements and capital outlays as expenses.
 Additionally, the Enterprise Funds do not include depreciation as a budgetary expense.
 The schedules comparing budget and actual amounts for these governmental funds include adjustments to those budgetary bases for the differences noted above and for certain other revenue and expenditure items which are reported in the City's budget differently than they are reported for accounting principles generally accepted in the United States.
 Budgetary level of control is exercised at the fund level.
 The City Manager is authorized to transfer budgeted amounts within and among departments; however, any revisions that alter total expenditures of the General Fund, Debt Service Fund, and certain Special Revenue funds must be approved by the City Council.
-During fiscal year 2008, the City Council approved budgetary expenditure amendments for the General Fund in the amount of \$1,927,837.
-These additional expenditures were to fund thirteen new police officers and one fire inspector in July 2008, one new construction specialist, three drainage crew staff, the remodel of the third floor City Hall, and additional election costs.
-The Convention and Visitors Bureau contract was increased by \$301,000 to fund enhanced website marketing, targeted media purchases, research to improve sales strategies, outreach initiatives to travel agencies, expanded printing and production of brochures and recruitment efforts for the new President and Chief Executive Officer.
+During fiscal year 2009, there were no budget amendments.